Stewart, BC and Hyder, Alaska Travel Guide

-Stewart, BC and Hyder, Alaska is a spectacular side trip on Highway 37 A, also know as the Glacier Highway.
+Stewart, BC, and Hyder, Alaska is a spectacular side trip on Highway 37 A, also known as the Glacier Highway.
 The gorgeous 59 km drive to Stewart and Hyder takes you past towering, snow-capped mountains and through the impressive Bear Pass with its chilling glaciers.
 On a clear day, over twenty glaciers are visible from the road.

 The border towns of Stewart and Hyder were once booming mining towns at the head of Portland Canal.
 The two communities are only 3.3 km and an international border apart.